 In fact, they look like palm trees, with long, thick, dark-green leathery leaves, shaped like swords.

-Depending on the variety, a Screw Pine tree can be 3 to 65 feet (1 to 20 metres) tall.
-As a Screw Pine tree grows, the leaves spiral up around the tree's central stem.
+Depending on the variety, a screw pine tree can be 1 to 20 metres tall (3 to 65 feet).
+As a screw pine tree grows, the leaves spiral up around the tree’s central stem.

 The trees will be either male or female.

 Two varieties, Pandanus odoratissimus and Pandanus amaryllifolius, have particular culinary uses.

 Pandanus odoratissimus (aka Pandanus fascicularis, Pandanus tectorius) has flowers that are used in making screw pine essence (and from that, screw pine water,) The leaves of the same variety are eaten as a vegetable in China when very young, but past that, they are too fibrous and so are used as a source of making in making household goods such as baskets and mats.
 This variety is sometimes referred to as “Tahitian screw pine.”